emeraldgoose/notion-blockify/README.md

 ## Examples
 If you are using the [notion-client](https://github.com/ramnes/notion-sdk-py) library, you can create a page.

-> Note: The Notion API does not allow more than 100 blocks in a single request.
-Exceeding this limit will result in an error.
-> If you need to add more than 100 blocks, split them into multiple requests and append them sequentially to the same parent block or page.

 ### Create a page in a Notion page
 ```python
 import os